Structure-Aware Computing, Partial Quantifier Elimination And SAT

 \section{PQE solving}

-In this section, we briefly describe the PQE algorithm called \dpqe~\cite{hvc-14}.
+In this section, we briefly describe the PQE algorithm called \dpqe~\cite{hvc-14} where '$\mi{DS}$' stands for 'D-sequent' (see below).
 Our objective here is to provide an idea of how the PQE problem can be solved.
 So, in Subsection~\ref{ssec:high_level}, we give a high-level description of this algorithm and in Subsection~\ref{ssec:pqe_exmp} we present an example of PQE solving.
-The topic of PQE solving is continued in Section~\ref{sec:pqe_flaws}.